jrom/semantic_antispam/README.md

     Semantic::Antispam.config_file = Rails.root + '/antispam.yml'

+You can also customize the validation error message by adding a key to your translations file:

+    semantic_antispam:
+      error_msg: "I'm not sure you're human.
+I'll give you another chance, please answer the question again."

 ## Usage

 If you want to check the humanness of your commenters, just modify your `Comment` model: